LenAir Flying school – UPRT Courses

 Our CAA approved training contains all the required manouvres including negative G maneouvres.

-The Decathlon is the most used aerobatic trainer, capable of a full set of aerobatic maneuvres including maintaining inverted flight.
+The Super Decathlon is the most used aerobatic trainer, capable of a full set of aerobatic maneuvres including maintaining inverted flight.
 The airplane has very good maneuvreability and spin caracteristics, while at the same time being easy and intuitive to fly – a real pleasure.

 Seating is tandem – you are sitting in the front seat – have exeptionally good view from the pilots seat: forward, both sides and up.